Book Dr. Jade Wu through The Keynote Curators

 While growing up on its campus, her father worked with the country’s first space crew to explore how sleep changes in orbit.
 These early experiences filled her childhood dreams with stars—but as Dr. Wu delved into neuroscience, she discovered her true calling in a different kind of “final frontier”: the human brain, where the mysteries of sleep and dreaming offer boundless possibilities for healing and innovation.

 She went on to earn her PhD at Boston University, where she led research in collaboration with Harvard Medical School on the role of sleep in neurocognitive performance.
 She then completed residency and fellowship at Duke University School of Medicine, where she expanded her clinical research to the interplay between sleep and cardiovascular health.
-Her leadership in public education have earned her recognitions like the Society of Behavioral Sleep Medicine’s BSM Champion Advocate award.
+Her leadership in public education has earned her recognitions like the Society of Behavioral Sleep Medicine’s BSM Champion Advocate award.

-Today, she is the Founder of Thrive, where she helps people build resilience through better sleeps.
+Today, she is the Founder of Thrive, where she helps people build resilience through better sleep.
 Her insights have reached millions through national media appearances on platforms like NPR and ABC News, and through her book Hello Sleep: The Science and Art of Overcoming Insomnia Without Medications.
 Known for her compassionate, science-forward approach, Dr. Wu has cultivated a passionate following among those seeking a smarter, kinder alternative to “sleep hygiene” advice.
 Her audiences often describe her message as “liberating,” “refreshing,” and “life-changing.”

 At home, you’ll find her napping daily and dreaming up new ways to make the world a better rested place.